AndyGao6186/AndyGao6186.github.io/_pages/about.md

 ## **Welcome to Yuyang Gao's Academic Hub 🚀**

-👋 **Hi, I'm Yuyang Gao**, currently pursuing a **Bachelor's degree in Automation at Dalian University of Technology** (ranking **1st out of 162** students) and an incoming Master’s student in Computer Science at Peking University.
+👋 **Hi, I'm Yuyang Gao**, currently pursuing a Bachelor's degree in Automation at **Dalian University of Technology** (ranking **1st out of 162** students) and an incoming Master’s student in Computer Science at **Peking University**.
 My research interests lie in **Embodied AI, Robot Manipulation, and Self-Driving Lab**.
 Simply put, I’m training robots to be the ultimate lab partners—capable of conducting precision experiments 24/7 without getting bored by repetitive pipetting.
 Though, for now, they seem to be much better at turning a routine reaction into an unplanned “fireworks display”.

 If you're interested in **Robotics**, feel free to reach out!
 (And if you're just looking for last-minute survival tips before a deadline, I’ve got plenty of stories to share 😆.)